Profile: Najib Razak

 After earning an industrial economics degree from the University of Nottingham in the UK, Mr Najib returned to Malaysia in 1974 and worked for state oil firm Petronas.

-His father's sudden death two years later left a parliamentary seat vacant and saw Mr Najib enter politics.
+His father's sudden death two years later left a parliamentary seat vacant and Mr Najib entered politics.

 At 23, he became the youngest MP in Malaysian history and quickly rose to prominence.